 Be careful of pallets.
-They can slide on the forks or tip if they are not properly centered and clamped.
+They can tip or slide on the forks even when properly centered and clamped.
+Make certain the center stringer of the pallet fits into the Pallet Grab.

-Spread the forks as far as you can.
+Spread the forks as far as you can and don't use pallets that have missing, loose, broken or undersized boards.